 DocuSign discovered that the prototype design that provided detailed information generated significantly higher levels of user confidence—even when users failed in their attempt to verify their identity—because waiting with information made them feel informed whereas waiting without information made them feel confused or upset and more likely to give up.

 “I felt informed as I was waiting for my information to be verified as I was told what was happening at every step in the process.
-I never had to wonder if it was working or not, and knowing this helped streamline the experience and reduce any frustration I may have otherwise had.” – UserTesting participant
+I never had to wonder if it was working or not, and knowing this helped streamline the experience and reduce any frustration I may have otherwise had.” – UserTesting contributor

 Morgan and his team used these insights to launch an improved ID Verification experience where signers were informed with helpful information about the status of their verification as it was happening.
 The new design not only resulted in significantly lower levels of user frustration but generated a 25% increase in ID Verification success rates along with significantly more engaging user experience based on user sentiment.